 The (Scary) Facts:

-- We spend on average 33% of our lives asleep in bed (source)
+- We spend about a third of our lives in bed (source)

 - Our bodies shed around 500 million skin cells each day (source)